terra-ops/terra-cli/docs/index.md

 ## Origin

-Terra is the spiritual successor to [Aegir](http://aegirproject.org) & [DevShop](http://devshop.readthedocs.org), the Drupal site hosting platforms.
+Terra is the spiritual successor to [Aegir](http://aegirproject.org) & [Devshop](http://devshop.readthedocs.org), the Drupal site hosting platforms.
 It came from the idea that we could benefit from starting over.

-The feeling was that with modern libraries like symfony, ansible, and docker we would be able to do a lot quickly, and, well I've been able to do a lot, pretty quickly.
+The feeling was that with modern libraries like Symfony, Ansible, and Docker we would be able to do a lot quickly, and, well I've been able to do a lot, pretty quickly.

 Now I am on a mission to call everyone to action to work behind a common tool for us all.